Do Safety Deposit Boxes Cost Money (Cost Breakdown)

 Safety Deposit Box.
 The average cost for the smallest available safety deposit box at a major bank in the US is about $57 per year.
 With that, you get a 3” x 5” container and round the clock protection for your valuables.
 However, that’s not enough storage space if you’re looking to safeguard numerous important documents.
 In that case, you’d have to go with a 10” x 10” that will cost you about $183 annually.

 Trustworthy.
 Family plans for Trustworthy start at $240 per year.
-The family plan gives you access to all Trustworthy’s features, including bank-level security for your documents and a dedicated concierge.
+The family plan gives you access to all Trustworthy’s features, including bank-level security for your documents and a dedicated expert.

 While the average price for a safety deposit box might cost less, there are some limitations you need to consider.